YassinEldeeb/create-prisma-generator/README.md

 But unfortunately I didn't have a smooth experience developing [my prisma generator](https://github.com/YassinEldeeb/prisma-tgql-types-gen).

-So I created this CLI to encourage developers to make their own prisma generators to automate things that are repeatable/annoying by making a worflow for them to have a smooth experience with all of the annoying repetitive things carried away like: getting started boilerplate, publishing, testing the gen locally by running `prisma generate`, ..etc
+So I created this CLI to encourage developers to make their own prisma generators by automating things that are repeatable/annoying to make a nice worflow for them to have a smooth experience with all of the annoying repetitive things carried away like: getting started boilerplate, publishing, testing the gen locally by running `prisma generate`, ..etc

 ### Also Created a blog on dev.to where we're gonna be building a prisma generator together to explain the boilerplate that this CLI has setup for you and the different concepts you'll come across when developing prisma generators, [Check It out here](https://dev.to/yassineldeeb/create-prisma-generator-2mdg)